Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham is a business book published in 2005.

 A Culture of Intimacy

-- 1 — articulating, demonstrating, and imbuing the company with a higher purpose
+- Lead with a clear higher purpose

 Free to Choose